hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 new v2 Agents along with a custom MCP tool.
 It contains some code examples and a screenshot of the portal in use at the end.
 The concept was set up as a learning exercise and there are some new ideas included that are hopefully as useful to you.
-A link to the repo where you can find the code that was used to build and run it.
+At the very very end, you'll see a link to the repo where you can find the code that was used to build and run it, for those who can't wait to get their hands on it.

 ## Separation of Concerns for Agent Composition